XushengLuo/TLRRT_star/README.md

 # TL-RRT*

-An Abstraction-Free Method for Multi-Robot Temporal Logic Optimal Control Synthesis

 Tasks specified by Linear Temporal Logic can capture more complex missions compared to traditional point-to-point navigation.
 The majority of existing Linear Temporal Logic (LTL) planning methods rely on the construction of a discrete product automaton, that combines a discrete abstraction of robot mobility and a Büchi automaton that captures the LTL specification